-Standard types of treatment for cancer are surgery, radiation therapy, chemotherapy, hormone therapy and biological therapy.
+Standard types of treatment for cancer are surgery, radiation therapy, chemotherapy, hormone therapy and biologic therapy.
 These treatments may be used alone, but often combined to maximize the patients’ long-term survival.
 Surgery and radiation therapy are considered local treatments, as they target the cancer cells in the tumor and near it.
-Chemotherapy, hormone therapy and biological therapy are systemic treatments, meaning they travel through the bloodstream reaching cancer cells all over the body.
+Chemotherapy, hormone therapy and biologic therapy are systemic treatments, meaning they travel through the bloodstream reaching cancer cells all over the body.
 Patients should work closely with their Oncologist to determine the best individualized treatment options.

 What is staging?

 Staging is the process of determining how far the cancer has spread.
 It is important to know the stage of the cancer before determining which treatment options are best.
 Most often, physicians use the TNM system for staging.
 This system gives three key pieces of information:

 T describes the size of the tumor and whether the cancer has spread to nearby tissue and organs.

 N describes how far the cancer has spread to nearby lymph nodes.